-Today’s post comes from health and fitness coach, Gina Lamb.
+Today’s post comes from holistic health coach, Gina Lamb.
 Thanks so much, Gina!

 Have you heard the saying “Fail to plan and plan to fail?”
 So simple, and yet so true when it comes to prepping for the week ahead.
 Let’s be honest, whether you are a mom, dad, student or working full-time, it can be hard to make home cooked meals all the time.

 I get questions and comments all the time about my prepped foods like, “I wish I could do that” or “That just seems like a lot of work” or my favorite “Will you do mine?”
 Ha ha.

 I am here to tell you that you CAN do it and it is not as hard as you might think it is.

 Does it take a little time on a Sunday, or the day of your choice?
 Yes.
 Does it take a little planning?
 Yes.
 Will it be 100% worth it?
 YES!

 Here are my three main reasons why I meal prep.

 - To save time in the morning and my sanity.